 Quest to Learn

-In one class, children pretended they were citizens of Athens and Sparta and acted out their diplomatic relations.
-In another, they used Lego pieces, scales and a tape measure to calculate weight and volume.
-During a game in gym, elated kids ran around.
-What made these different from traditional classes was the way in which children move from one level to another, gaining points along the way–as they would in a video game.
+What makes Q2L lessons different from traditional classes is the way in which children move from one level to another, gaining points along the way–as they would in a video game.